Adder (electronics): Full adder

 Inverting all inputs of a full adder also inverts all of its outputs, which can be used in the design of fast ripple-carry adders, because there is no need to invert the carry.

-Various full adder digial logic circuits:
+Various full adder digital logic circuits:

 Adders supporting multiple bits

 Ripple-carry adder

 It is possible to create a logical circuit using multiple full adders to add N-bit numbers.
 Each full adder inputs a $C_{in}$, which is the $C_{out}$ of the previous adder.
 This kind of adder is called a ripple-carry adder (RCA), since each carry bit "ripples" to the next full adder.
-Note that the first (and only the first) full adder may be replaced by a half adder (under the assumption that $C_{in} = 0$).
+The first (and only the first) full adder may be replaced by a half adder (under the assumption that $C_{in} = 0$).